Shab00/Over-Under2.5Goals/README.md

   - Simulated betting strategies using model probabilities and bookmaker odds.
   - ROI, win rate, and profit/loss tracked and visualized.
 - **Deployment Ready**:
-  - Model packaging for API deployment (Flask/FastAPI), with cloud hosting instructions.
+  - Model packaging for API deployment (FastAPI), with Docker instructions and a run helper script.
 - **Documentation & Demo**:
   - Clear README, technical report, and visualizations for stakeholders.